mckennatim/iot/README.md

 1. unplug device form usb port, replug it in and then quickly...
 2. platformio.exe run --target upload

+### lotsa problems show in terminal window

+Solution `open folder` on one project (platformio.ini) at a time

 ## iot
 ### log
+### 07-pio-arduino-espBoth-hvac
+pio still works.
+Rolled back to prior ardionoJson

+    lib_deps =
+		DHT sensor library
+		Adafruit Unified Sensor
+		ArduinoJson@^5.12.0

+Created hvac device with 4 temp relays and one timer relay using  ds18b20.
+First version stack exception and I assumed I made a mistake.
+Should have then thried the working `main` code, Thought it was old shit on the eeprom (I guess I don't really use the eeprom anymore everything get loaded in build flags in pio )

+BTW see questions above on how to decode stack trace.

 #### 06-commands and howtoupload

 #### 05-main_espboth-main